sphor/summoned/readme.md

 Note: Any changes made to the server.js file require a stop/start cycle on the server.

 ## Frontend
+From the project root, run:\
+`http-server`

-Open index.html in your browser
+You should now be able to access the frontend in your browser via http://127.0.0.1:8080

 Your Express server should now be running and listening for requests on http://localhost:3000.
 You can now make requests to your server to retrieve the last game played using the League of Legends API.
 Make sure to handle CORS (Cross-Origin Resource Sharing) if your frontend is hosted on a different domain.